Ankitt1868/OPTIFY_02_Image-Gallery-With-Filtering/README.md

 3.Update the styling in the CSS file to match your desired design.

 # Contact
-For any inquiries, reach out at [actorankit6386@gmail.com].
+For any inquiries, reach out at [ankittiwari1868@gmail.com].
-- GitHub: @Scoderankit.
+- GitHub: @Ankitt1868.
 - Linkedin: linkedin.com/in/ankit-tiwari0123.
 - Instagram: @ankit_1868.